HOW DO YOU KNOW WHEN IT’S TIME?

 Our goal is to help you understand if euthanasia is needed and when will be the right time.
 We specialize in end-of-life care and will help your family learn more about your pet’s disease and what to expect as it progresses.

-We place an intravenous catheter in the arm or leg.
-We administer a solution to gently stop the heart.
-The solution is an overdose of an anesthetic which will allow your pet to fall asleep peacefully.
-This only takes a few moments.
+When you are ready, we will administer an overdose of an anesthetic (pentobarbital) and your pet will fall asleep peacefully.
 We will listen to the heart to let you know when your beloved friend has passed away.

 SHOULD HOUSEMATES BE PRESENT DURING THE PROCEDURE?